 In 2016, Pala Band of Mission Indians was awarded a grant from the U.S. EPA under a solicitation called “Building the Capacity of Tribes to Address the Health Impacts of Climate Change.”
 The grant funds the development and distribution of online trainings, a resource clearinghouse, and other capacity-building tools that will help tribal health and environmental professionals across the nation prepare their communities for the public health impacts of climate change.
 Pala has since been awarded funding to expand upon this project by the US BIA Tribal Resilience Program and the National Indian Health Board.

-Pala has selected Prosper Sustainably, a consulting firm with extensive tribal and climate governance experience, to help perform the scope of work approved under the grant.
+Pala has selected Prosper Sustainably, a consulting firm with extensive tribal and climate governance experience, to help perform the scope of work approved under the grants.
 The scope includes development of curriculum, a resource clearinghouse, and tools and templates that can assist tribes and their partner agencies in assessing vulnerability and implementing adaptation strategies.
-These items will be guided by advice from leading experts participating on an Advisory Group.
-The scope also includes the delivery of these items through this website and national outreach efforts.
+These items are guided by advice from leading experts participating on an Advisory Group.
+The scope also includes the delivery of these items through this website, online and in-person trainings, and national outreach efforts.